-During the weeks leading up to a craft fair you start thinking of all the things that you need to have prepared to make it successful.
+During the weeks leading up to a craft fair you start thinking of all the things that you need to have prepared to make it successful and increase those craft fair sales.
 After all, you’ve committed your schedule, paid a vendor fee, and created some of your best product to debut.
 You’re thinking about getting everything packed up in the car, how you’ll set up your booth, posting about it on social media and even getting cash out so you’ll have change for customers.

-You want to be making sales and gaining customers while having an awesome time sharing your passion and product with people.
+You want to be making sales at the craft fair AND gaining customers while having an awesome time sharing your passion and product with people.
 So, naturally you don’t want anything to sabotage that!

 Here are 5 simple things that can get in the way of having a successful craft fair experience.